 Attempting to present a broad overview of your degree’s content (e.g. trying to do a broad sweep of UK legal history) is useless, impossible, and ultimately pretty boring to read.
 It also means you’ll end up with something that skims the surface of many things.
 Remember, this is a ‘personal’ statement.
 The best way to approach it is to drill down deep into one or two particular niches that interests you (again, rather than skimming the surface of a huge range of topics).
 This keeps your personal statement fresh and interesting to read for the admissions team.
 Have you developed an interest in a particular piece of legislation that’s just come out?
 You could spend a paragraph going into some detail here – and the contents of that paragraph are what comes next.

-The range of things that you could ‘show’ is vast – books related to your course are a great starting point (although don’t feel you need to tackle anything particularly academic at this stage, especially if that leads to you getting bogged down in detail).
+The range of things that you could ‘show’ is vast – books related to your course are a great starting point.
 If you know one of your top choice universities employs a particularly prominent member of faculty, perhaps you’d be interested to have a look at their writing and include that too.
 Other such content could include documentaries, conferences, events, or work experience.
 Now your personal statement is looking far more personal.